The Foolproof Guide to Every Dress Code and Outfits That Cover Each One

 White Tie Dress Code

 Nothing is more formal than a white tie dress code.
 The Met Gala has a white tie dress code, if that’s any indication of how fancy this dress code is.
-It’s also notoriously difficult; even celebrities with a plethora of disposable income and paid stylists run into common mistakes, like wearing a regular tuxedo suit instead of one with a tailcoat.
+It’s also notoriously difficult; even celebrities with ample disposable income and paid stylists run into common mistakes, like wearing a regular tuxedo suit instead of one with a tailcoat.
 If you want to go the extra mile, it’s the only dress code where a top hat and evening gloves are perfectly on point.
 Another rule to follow?
 No wristwatches—it’s considered rude to think of the time during such an important event.

-Outfit: Women’s White Tie
+Women’s White Tie Outfit

 Luckily for women, the white tie dress code is more open ended and forgiving.
 (How often do we get to say that?)
 The main goal is to dress fancier than you ever have.
 This plunging ball gown gets the job done, thanks to the flattering sweetheart neckline and jewel tone.
 Add eye-catching crystal earrings from Alexis Bittar, an evil eye cocktail ring, and a stunning box clutch.
 If you’ve ever wanted an excuse to buy a pair of French Louboutin pumps, white tie is it.
 One big no-no for women?
 Wearing an item with the designer label prominently displayed—red bottoms are subtle enough to pass muster.

-Outfit: Men’s White Tie
+Men’s White Tie Outfit

 For men, white tie dress codes are strict.
 To properly follow white tie, you technically need a tuxedo coat with a tail.
 But let’s get real; unless you’re willing to go the haute couture route, they’re nearly impossible to find.
 Instead, stick to a high quality black tuxedo coat with a pleated white (never black) tuxedo shirt and a white bow tie (nothing else is acceptable).
 Finish off the look with your nicest pair of cufflinks, a boutonniere (real, not artificial) and black patent dress shoes.
 Top hats are optional, but encouraged.